 At Langley Preparatory School at Taverham Hall, we recognise that pupils who have a positive approach to learning make excellent progress and are successful.
-As a result, we put a real emphasis on nurturing a Growth Mindset culture throughout the School from Nursery.
+As a result, we put a real emphasis on nurturing a Growth Mindset culture throughout the School from Pre-Prep Early Years.
 Our aim is to foster a Growth Mindset in children to help shape their belief that they can change and grow throughout their lives and not limit their potential.

 Headmaster, Mike Crossley:

 “At Langley Preparatory School at Taverham Hall we passionately believe that Growth Mindset will help our children develop resilience and a can-do attitude.
 The School has personalised the Growth Mindset approach by introducing superhero characters representing resilience, independence, participation, collaboration and creativity, which have been designed especially for us.
 As the children move up the School, the focus of these characters expands into the six soft skills which we have identified that senior schools, universities and future employers seek out.”

 Growth Mindset is the name given by psychologist Carol Dweck to the idea that intelligence can develop, and that effort leads to success.
 The School has been interested for some time in this study of how children learn and progress more effectively.
 Of course, Growth Mindset ties in perfectly with our School motto ‘Conanti Dabitur’ – through effort we succeed.

 Fixed Mindset is the belief that we are born with a certain amount of ability, be it a lot or not very much, and there is not much that can be done to change that.
 A Growth Mindset is the belief that our abilities can change and grow through effort and learning.
 Through gradual introduction to this learning approach, we aim to encourage the children to challenge their fixed mindset beliefs and to develop a Growth Mindset.